Phonicmas/BiotechExpansionWarhammer40k/README.md

    *Mindscourge - Sets target max conscious to 35% and giving them a -40 mood buff

-   *Bolt of Change - Does medium-high damage with very high pen, planned extra features to scramble genes hopefully
+   *Bolt of Change - Does medium-high damage with very high pen, applies gene mutations on pawns, does nothing to animals or mechs

-   *Storm of Change - Slighty stronger version of bolt of change that hits in aoe.
+   *Storm of Change - Slighty weaker version of bolt of change that hits in aoe, potentially dealing more damage, applies gene mutations on pawns, does nothing to animals or mechs

    *Acquiescence - Decreases consciousness over a small period untill unconsciousness, and gives a +40 mood buff